-- domain names are not considered traditional IPRs, but they can be significant in relation to branding, for instance domain name registration can be checked using a Whois search: and. - company name registration is a requirement to establish a company company name registrations can be checked online through the Registry Information service.
-The scope of protection provided by a trademark right is different from that of a company name.
+- Domain names are not considered traditional IPRs, but they can be significant in relation to branding, for instance domain name registration can be checked using a Whois search. - Company name registration is a requirement to establish a company company name registrations can be checked online through the Registry Information service.
+The scope of protection provided by a trademark right is different from that of a company name (in principle, the latter is limited).